How does backhand and front-hand english work?

 The most basic form of BHE is with the bridge at the natural pivot length of the shaft.
 This will totally cancel squirt (CB deflection) for fast-speed and/or short-distance shots, where swerve is not a significant factor.
 The first video below illustrates this concept, and the 2nd video shows how FHE can be used with BHE to change the effective pivot length:

 An alternative to the BHE/FHE approach is to use only BHE with a variable bridge length (instead of adding FHE) to compensate for different combinations of squirt, swerve and throw (e.g., see BHE bridge length adjustment technique and NV A.19).
 This might not be a good option for LD shafts that have very long natural pivot lengths.
 Also, many people prefer using the same bridge length on most shots.
 Also, many people like to adjust their bridge length based on shot speed, especially for power shots (long bridge) and touch shots (short bridge).
 To adjust for squirt and swerve, bridge length needs to be adjusted based on the distance and speed of the shot.
 Basically, at slower speeds and greater distances between the CB and the OB, a longer bridge length is required because the “effective squirt” (or squerve) is reduced due to swerve.
 This will only work with a near level cue, because with an elevated cue, swerve becomes a larger factor and can make “effective squirt” negative.
 Also, with a follow shot, swerve happens sooner than with a draw shot (of the same cue elevation), giving less effective squirt (squerve), so again a longer pivot length would be necessary.
-The following video demonstrates the limitations and difficulties of using BHE over a wide range of shots:
+The following videos demonstrate the limitations and difficulties of using BHE over a wide range of shots:

 Another approach to compensate aim when using sidespin is to vary cue elevation with shot speed and distance so the swerve exactly cancels squirt.
 In that case, BHE and FHE aim adjustments are not required.
 This sounds nice, but it is very difficult to judge the amount of cue elevation needed from one shot to the next, and from one set of conditions to the next.
 For more information about swerve and the combined effects of squirt and swerve, see the squerve resource page.